dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 Description

 The class of viewports.
-A viewport is a sheet “through” which other sheets are visible; they are used to implement a clipping region for scrolling.
+A viewport is a sheet "through" which other sheets are visible; they are used to implement a clipping region for scrolling.